shawnferry/HOL7712-gitbook/adding-a-kernel-zone.md

-# Adding a Kernel Zone
+# Adding a Non-Global Zone

 We return to our lab module to provide the needed zone configuration files.

 ## Update the Lab Module

-1. Make a directory to hold the zone configuration `mkdir -p /root/oracle-lab/files/zones`
+1. Make a directory to hold the zone configuration.
+  `mkdir -p /root/oracle-lab/files/zones`
 2. Copy the zone configuration and profile to `/root/oracle-lab/files/zones` `cp -r /root/HOL7712-Solaris-Puppet/labfiles/zones /root/oracle-lab/files/zones`